dennisnordberg/julia-school/content/julia/json.md

 `Dict{String, Any}`

 So we have a dictionary (`Dict`).
-That's great---it's more structured than the simple `String` we had before.
+That's great---it's more structured than the simple `String` we had started with.

 ## Creating a dataframe from our structured data variable

-Okay, let's go ahead and turn this into a dataframe.
+Okay, let's go ahead and turn our `spacex_dict` data into a dataframe.
 We're going to use the DataFrames package.

 <aside>